top of page

 The camera was designed in 1685 by Johann Zahn, however, the first photograph was taken two centuries away from this.
 Joseph Nicéphore Niépce born in 1765 in Chalon-sur-Saone, France experienced a comfortable childhood.
 Niepce developed an interest in science from his brother, Claude, who he began to work with on various experiments and inventions around the years of 1801; The discussion of using light to possibly produce an image began as early as 1793.
 1813 was the beginning of the desire for newly invented art within France, this attracted many inventors and artists, including Niépce.
 During his time in France, Niépce invented the first heliograph, this heliograph is an early photographic process producing a photo engraving on a metal plate coated with asphalt preparation, this was a large step towards the invention of the photograph.

 As a result of this invention, photography has become the main source of visual communication.
 Photographs are everywhere, there is always a need for a photograph.
-Due to photographs being universal it has allowed it to become diverse.
-As a result of this diversity, it has allowed many to read photographs and create photographs with visual concepts and theories.
+Due to photographs being universal, it has allowed it to become diverse.
+As a result of this diversity, has allowed many to read photographs and create photographs with visual concepts and theories.
 Many question what a photograph is, one can photograph the land giving an almost identical 2D visual of the land however it cannot be the land nor feel like the land or smell like the land, giving photography limitation of what one can create, but one can break these limitations within the use of a visual element.
-The photograph allows many artists to visually communicate their concepts and theories on the visions of the world, to express their emotions and thoughts to others making it a significant medium to many artists.
+The photograph allows many artists to visually communicate their concepts and theories on the visions of the world, and to express their emotions and thoughts to others making it a significant medium to many artists.
 Photography also allows one to see what one may desire but can never witness, the power of photography is astounding, it has given a new way of thinking, taught us and questioned how we use our eyes, to also question what we thought was so simple such as what a body is and how we see bodies; however, bodies are not the only concept that has opened up many questions but it is worth analysing and noting one of the many ocular epistemologies that a photograph has introduced.

-Photography is not only an image but also a trace, In comparison to a painting photography allows for a ‘real’ visual, replicating in what an object truly looks like, to capture a moment almost instantaneously, whereas with a painting one can blend moments, creating a false representation of the ‘real’; one is also limited to colours and cannot perfectly replicate the visual of an object that is painted, concluding photography to be the stronger medium in order to capture the ‘real’ ‘a photograph is not only an image, an interpretation of the real; it is also a trace, something directly stencilled off the real’ (Sontag 1977, P. 1).
+Photography is not only an image but also a trace, In comparison to a painting photography allows for a ‘real’ visual, replicating in what an object truly looks like, to capture a moment almost instantaneously, whereas with a painting one can blend moments, creating a false representation of the ‘real’; one is also limited to colours and cannot perfectly replicate the visual of an object that is painted, concluding photography to be the stronger medium to capture the ‘real’ ‘a photograph is not only an image, an interpretation of the real; it is also a trace, something directly stencilled off the real’ (Sontag 1977, P. 1).

 The invention of the photograph has brought the questions of what is seeing, and, what is not seeing?
 The act of looking is the simplest form of seeing; However, can we ever ‘just look’?
 The act of looking is ‘just what the eyes do: they open, they see the world, they close.’
 (Elkins 1996, P. 18) but looking is much more than this, there are emotions involved, to just look would eliminate these emotions and action in which an object may bring by being seen.